-This seems to be a simple question, but the answer is, unfortunately, complex.
-Sleep is often described as 'a normal, recurrent period of rest of the organism, accompanied by a lowering of the level of consciousness and, as a result of this, a state of being relatively closed off from the outside world’.
+The question "What is sleep?" may seem simple at first glance, but its answer is, unfortunately, quite complex.
+Sleep is commonly defined as 'a normal, recurrent period of rest of the organism, accompanied by a lowering of the level of consciousness and, as a result of this, a state of being relatively closed off from the outside world.'

 More on sleep disorders on the next page.